ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-#### Example of using the command line to retrieve a list of the first five documents from the `recipes` partition of a database, applying the user-created `by_title` view:
+#### Example of using the command line to retrieve a list of the first five documents from the `recipes` partition of a database, applying the user-created `by_title` view

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_partition/recipes/_design/$DDOC/_view/by_title?limit=5" \